Using Queues and Jobs to postpone Tasks in Laravel

 Which consists of two main blocks:

-The constructor function to initialize the basic data that we are going to use and the handle function to do the heavy processing; It's that simple, therefore in the handle function we can send emails, process videos or images, for our example we are going to assume that we have an image that we are receiving by parameters:
+The constructor function to initialize the basic data that we are going to use and the handle function to do the heavy process; as simple as that, therefore in the handle function we can send the emails, process videos or images, for our example we are going to assume that we have an image that we are receiving by parameters:

 protected $image;